zkyp/streambot/README.md

   `systemctl --user restart pipewire wireplumber` clears it.
 Do NOT install wireplumber as the session manager on this Ubuntu 22.04 box - it fights PulseAudio for the sound card.
 Ask us how we know (hint: fuck you Claude).

+ ## READ THIS
+ - If this fucks up your shit, don't come to me.
+ - I will not help you set this up. <3